-For the second half of fiscal year 2007, the Committee established performance metrics based on achieving specified revenue, non-GAAP operating income, non-GAAP operating margin and non-GAAP gross margin targets and a Six Sigma quality metric.

-The weighting of the different metrics for the second half of fiscal year 2007 is set forth as follows.
+For the second half of fiscal year 2010, the Committee again established performance metrics based on achieving specified revenue and unit shipments, non-GAAP gross margin, non-GAAP operating margin targets and a cash and customer satisfaction metric.
+The weighting of the different metrics for the second half of fiscal year 2010 is set forth as follows.